Step 2 of 8 25% complete

 There are currently ten brands making parawings, each with a different approach.
 Here is a quick orientation:

-- BRM (BoardRiding Maui) pioneered the sport.
-The Maliko is the original parawing.
+• BRM (BoardRiding Maui) pioneered the sport.
+Multiple models including the Ka’a, Kanaha, Maliko, and the double-skin Paia.
 Proven, well-documented, strong community support.
 Read our BRM review.

-- Ozone brings paragliding expertise.
-The Wasp is refined and well-engineered.
+• Ozone brings paragliding expertise.
+The Pocket Rocket is refined and well-engineered.
 Read our Ozone review.

-- F-One entered with the Strike, targeting riders who want a polished, integrated system.
+• F-One entered with the Frigate, targeting riders who want a polished, integrated system.
 Read our F-One review.

-- Gong offers the Lowkite at a competitive price point.
-Good entry-level option.
+• Gong offers the Lowkite range at a competitive price point, including single-skin and double-skin options.
 Read our Gong review.

-- Ensis has the Roger, designed for accessibility.
+• Ensis has the Roger, designed with paragliding precision.
 Read our Ensis review.

-- Flysurfer brings their foil kite expertise to the POW.
-Comes with a free video tutorial series.
+• Flysurfer brings their foil kite expertise to the POW.
+Read our Flysurfer review.

-- Flow Paragliders makes the D-Wing, drawing on paragliding construction.
+• Flow Paragliders makes the D-Wing, a double-skin design with a reflex airfoil that resists collapse.
 Read our Flow review.

 For a full comparison of every wing on the market, read our best parawings guide.